 What should I do if I’m feeling ill?

-If you are experiencing symptoms of COVID-19, including fever, cough or shortness of breath, or if you are unvaccinated and have had close contact with someone who has been diagnosed with COVID-19 (or who is currently being tested), please do the following:
+If you are experiencing symptoms of COVID-19, or if you are unvaccinated and have had close contact with someone who has been diagnosed with COVID-19 (or who is currently being tested), please do the following: